limkokhole/drawable-cp/README.md

 #### More info please check `--help`.

 #### Caveat:
-It only scan mdpi, hdpi, xhdpi, xxhdpi, and xxxhdpi, you should edit `drawable_valid_path_l_proj` and `drawable_valid_path_l_designer` tuples if want to add more.
+1. It only scan mdpi, hdpi, xhdpi, xxhdpi, and xxxhdpi, you should edit `drawable_valid_path_l_proj` and `drawable_valid_path_l_designer` tuples if want to add more.
 Index of both tuples must same dpi for mapping purpose.

+2. Currently not support multiple modules, it only choose first found module.